FreekDB/trait_proteomics_qc_tool/ProteomicsQCReportViewer/devinf/DevelopersInformation.md

 Developers information
 ======================

-This page is meant for developers that want to change something about the Proteomics QC tool, send a patch with a bug fix or an improvement, or are interested in finding out more about the development process in general.
+This page is meant for developers that want to change something about the Proteomics QC tool, send a patch with a bug fix or other improvement, or are interested in finding out more about the development process in general.
 The Proteomics QC tool consists of two main parts: a modified version of the [NIST MSQC pipeline](http://peptide.nist.gov/software/nist_msqc_pipeline/NIST_MSQC_Pipeline.html) and the Proteomics QC viewer, which provides a GUI for analyzing the QC reports produced by the pipeline.

 We currently have some information on using git & GitHub (for code management), Maven (for building the code), Checkstyle (code style checker) and FindBugs (static code analysis tool).